 The Safe Hands Management System is a pivotal part of the Clubmark process but has now also been rolled out to all clubs running a junior section including national programs.

 There is a digital toolkit to help clubs navigate easily through the SHMS system.
-To access this toolkit which includes instructional videos, case studies and logos for clubs to use please visit:
+To access this toolkit which includes instructional videos, case studies and logos for clubs to use please visit the ECB Resource Hub.

 Any club who has a query regarding Clubmark or the Safe Hands Management System should contact their Territory Manager or the SCF County Lead at nick.may@sussexcricket.co.uk.